headleyra/mc/README.md

 we can create ever more complex models by assembling any combination of bricks and other, previously created, models.

-A ***Manual Free System<sup>&reg;*** is one that requires no manual, because it works, and is operated in a simple consistent way, without exception.
+A ***One Page Manual<sup>&reg;</sup>*** systems are operated in a consistent way (with no exceptions).
 All interactions with the system 'look and feel' the same.
-After an operator becomes familiar with the basics they almost immediately become an expert &mdash; because there's nothing else to learn!
+After a user becomes familiar with the basics they almost immediately become an expert &mdash; because there's nothing else to learn.
+The clue's in the name &mdash; the manual literally fits on one page!

 ## Modifiers